What to do in Victoria, Seychelles: a complete guide to the must-sees

 Other things to do near Victoria

-When it comes to the Victoria area, I had to tell you about the wonderful walks you can do.
-Whether you’re an amateur or an expert, the walks around Victoria offer magnificent views of the ocean in the heart of tropical vegetation!
-In any case, you can always alternate between a day of hiking and a day of lazing ahah!
-In the meantime, here are the walks you won’t want to miss:
+When talking about the Victoria area, I also had to mention the beautiful hikes nearby.
+Whether you’re a beginner or an experienced hiker, the trails around Victoria offer magnificent ocean views surrounded by tropical vegetation.
+You can always alternate between a day of hiking and a day of relaxing, haha.
+Here are a few trails you won’t want to miss:

-- Copolia Trail: This is an accessible hike that I’ve heard great feedback about.
-You’ll hike through a tropical forest to a stunning view of the whole island of Mahé!
-This walk is part of the famous Morne Seychellois National Park.
+- Copolia Trail: an accessible hike that consistently receives excellent feedback.
+The route takes you through tropical forest before opening onto a beautiful view across Mahé.
+This trail is part of the famous Morne Seychellois National Park.

-- Sentier du Morne Seychellois: As the name suggests, this walk is also part of the Morne Seychellois National Park!
-At the end of this hike, you’ll have incredible views of Victoria and the Sainte-Anne National Marine Park.
+- Sentier du Morne Seychellois: as its name suggests, this trail is also located in Morne Seychellois National Park.
+At the end of the hike, you’ll be rewarded with wonderful views over Victoria and Sainte-Anne Marine National Park.

-- Sentier des 3 frères (3 brothers trail): A Pleasant, fairly quick hike (1h30 return) with stunning views of Victoria, the Sainte-Anne Marine National Park and even Praslin and La Digue!
+- Sentier des 3 frères (Three Brothers Trail): a pleasant and fairly short hike, taking around 1 hour 30 minutes round trip, with beautiful views over Victoria, Sainte-Anne Marine National Park and even Praslin and La Digue.

-It’s all well and good on Mahé, but it would be a shame not to visit other islands in the Seychelles archipelago.
-There are 115 islands in all!
-We agree, it’s not possible to visit them all in one trip, or even two, haha.
-After all, Praslin is the second largest island in the Seychelles!
-There are plenty of things to see and do on Praslin, including the Vallée de Mai.
-And let’s not forget La Digue, which is less well known but just as beautiful.
-In fact, it’s a more unspoilt island, ideal for discovering magnificent landscapes and experiencing the local culture.
-I suggest you read the article written by Aurélie (link above) who was lucky enough to stay there!
+Mahé has plenty to offer, but it would be a shame not to explore some of the other islands in the Seychelles archipelago.
+There are 115 islands in total, so naturally, you won’t be able to visit them all in a single trip—or even two, haha.
+Praslin is the second-largest island in the Seychelles and offers plenty to see and do, including the Vallée de Mai.
+Then there is La Digue, which is smaller but every bit as beautiful.
+It is a more unspoiled island, ideal for discovering magnificent scenery and experiencing local culture.
+I recommend reading Aurélie’s article linked above, as she was lucky enough to stay there.
 So, are you ready to add these two islands to your itinerary?
 Let me know how you get on.

 Cultural events and festivals

-Now that we’ve covered biodiversity, history and even sports, let’s take a look at Victoria’s cultural events.
-If you’re particularly fond of these types of events and are flexible about the dates of your stay, this section should be of interest to you!
+Now that we’ve covered biodiversity, history and even sports, let’s turn to Victoria’s cultural events.
+If you particularly enjoy this type of experience and have some flexibility with your travel dates, this section should interest you.

-I’ve heard the atmosphere at the Victoria International Carnival is incredible!
-On the streets of Victoria you can enjoy beautiful parades, decorated floats with dancers and an incredible atmosphere with local and international artists.
-Although it’s not the carnival of Rio de Janeiro, this event welcomes visitors from all over the world.
-And that’s not all!
-During Carnival you can also enjoy dance performances, art exhibitions and, for those with a sweet tooth, Creole food tastings.
-If you like to party or are looking for a cultural experience, check the dates of the Victoria Carnival (it’s usually in April every year).
+I’ve heard that the atmosphere at the Victoria International Carnival is incredible.
+The streets come alive with colorful parades, decorated floats, dancers and performances by both local and international artists.
+Although it may not be the Rio Carnival, the event attracts visitors from around the world.
+And that’s not all.
+During the carnival, you can also enjoy dance performances, art exhibitions and, for food lovers, tastings of Creole dishes.
+If you enjoy lively events or are looking for a cultural experience, check the dates of the Victoria Carnival, which usually takes place in April.

 Fet Afrik

-Fet Afrik is a festival held on 25 May (every year) in Victoria!
-It’s a cultural festival that celebrates African unity and diversity.
-On the programme: concerts by famous Seychellois and African artists, parades, local crafts, dance performances, Creole food, all in a festive atmosphere!
+Fet Afrik is held in Victoria every year on May 25.
+This cultural festival celebrates African unity and diversity.
+The program includes concerts by well-known Seychellois and African artists, parades, local crafts, dance performances and Creole food, all in a festive atmosphere.

 Seychelles Creole Festival (Mahé)

-This festival is considered to be the biggest cultural event in the Seychelles.
-You’ll enjoy a lively programme of music, dance, local food, jazz concerts and much more!
-Everything you need to have a great time!
-Imagine taking part in all this right on the beach.
-If you fancy it, the festival takes place every year at the end of October on the islands of Mahé, Praslin and La Digue (check the dates just in case).
+This festival is considered the largest cultural event in the Seychelles.
+You can enjoy a lively program featuring music, dance, local food, jazz concerts and much more.
+Everything is in place for an enjoyable time.
+Imagine experiencing all of this beside the beach.
+The festival usually takes place at the end of October on Mahé, Praslin and La Digue, although it is always worth checking the exact dates.

 Seychelles Ocean Festival